 Students can expect an accelerated course in grammar, vocabulary, composition, and literature.
 They must be motivated to read independently, interpret challenging literature, and take an active role in class participation.
 The coverage of material is rigorous, and the work in writing is intensive.
 Students will explore the different literary genres and read works such as The Odyssey, Romeo and Juliet, A Tale of Two Cities, Great Expectations, To Kill a Mockingbird, and Of Mice and Men.
 Students will examine these works closely, analyzing their literary and thematic content through class discussions, writing assignments, oral presentations, and research activities.
 They will work toward mastery of the multi-paragraph essay.
 Students will make formal and informal oral presentations.
-The course is aligned to the Massachusetts Common Core Curriculum Frameworks.
+The course is aligned to the 2017 English Language Arts and Literacy Framework.

-Prerequisite: In order to meet with success in this course, students should have scored "Advanced" or high "Proficient" on the MCAS Language Arts test, on essays in the eighth grade writing portfolio, and on the English Skills Assessment.
+Prerequisite: In order to meet with success in this course, students should have scored "Exceeding Expectations" or high "Meeting Expectations" on the seventh grade MCAS Language Arts test, on essays in the eighth grade writing portfolio, and on the English Skills Assessment.